cruppstahl/minicms/README.md

 	File have higher priority than those in Directory) [x] move custom css template (site.css) to Branding, use it in header.html adjust header.html, footer.html
-[ ] remove Directory and File structure in Navigation; Directory is only
+[x] remove Directory and File structure in Navigation; Directory is only
 	required from the File struct itself (as a reference), but it is not required as a standalone object
-[ ] File structure is only required in the LookupIndex [ ] Rename LookupIndex to DirectoryTree
-[ ] remove File.Content, it is enough to have File.CachedContent
-[ ] make File.CachedContent a byte array, not a string [ ] if the data tree changes, then all dependent files need to be regenerated
+[x] File structure is only required in the LookupIndex [ ] remove File.Content, it is enough to have File.CachedContent [ ] make File.CachedContent a byte array, not a string [ ] if the data tree changes, then all dependent files need to be regenerated